-The Directors recognise the importance of good corporate governance and have chosen to adopt the Quoted Companies Alliance Corporate Governance Code ("QCA Code") in line with the changes to AIM Rules requiring all AIM quoted companies to adopt and comply with a recognised corporate governance code.
+The Directors recognise the importance of good corporate governance and have chosen to adopt the Quoted Companies Alliance Corporate Governance Code ("QCA Code") in line with the AIM Rules requirements that all AIM quoted companies adopt and comply with a recognised corporate governance code.
 The Directors consider that the Company complies with the QCA Code so far as is practicable.